Frequently Asked Questions about public crossdressing

 Whilst attending a club, you are obliged to follow all the rules and regulations as set out by that club.
 Some clubs may challenge your right of entry due to an anticipation of their members not being accepting of your presence in the club, or that you may be a bit "over the top" or that your presence may create unwanted attention from other patrons.
 If this does occur, rather than push the point, accept the decision graciously and make a dignified exit.

-Always remember that when you're out and about it that you should not try to confront people with your gender presentation, especially in "normal" social arenas.
+Always remember that when you are out and about it that you should not try to confront people with your gender presentation, especially in "normal" social arenas.

-How can I remain safe going out at night?
-For example, going to a ball, nightclub or restaurant dressed as a woman.
+How can I remain safe going out at night dressed as a woman?

 Answer:

-• Try to organise to go out with other people, so that you aren't on your own.
+• Try to organise to go out with other people, so that you are not on your own.

 • Try to travel directly to and from the venue, either in your own car or in a taxi.